openstack/python-openstackclient/doc/source/cli/man/openstack.rst

     Authentication URL

-.. option:: --os-url <service-url>
+.. option:: --os-endpoint <service-url>

-    Service URL, when using a service token for authentication
+    Service ENDPOINT, when using a service token for authentication

 .. option:: --os-domain-name <auth-domain-name>